List of The Stand characters: Dayna Jurgens

 Dayna Jurgens is a community college physical training (PT) instructor from Xenia, Ohio.
 In the revised-expanded version, she is one of the women whom Stu Redman's party rescues from the harem.
 While she initially displays some level of romantic interest in Redman, this does not extend beyond flirtation and a brief kiss before she leaves for Las Vegas.
-Jurgens's affectionate behavior towards Redman causes Frannie Goldsmith feelings of consternation – later, it is revealed that Jurgens is bisexual.
+Jurgens's affectionate behavior towards Redman causes Frannie Goldsmith feelings of consternation; later, it is revealed that Jurgens is bisexual.

-After residing in Boulder for a brief period, Susan Stern recruits Jurgens (both were captives in the harem) to spy on the West Coast.
+As the Boulder Free Zone begins to establish itself, fellow harem survivor Susan Stern recruits Jurgens to serve as a spy on its behalf and learn about Randall Flagg's operations on the West Coast.
 In Las Vegas, Jurgens works with a streetlight-repair crew and sleeps with Lloyd Henreid as part of her ploy to obtain information.
 While working with the crew, she observes Tom Cullen on a passing truck.
-Randall Flagg, aware of her identity through telepathy, summons her to his office and attempts to make her reveal the third spy, whose mind he is unable to penetrate.
+Flagg, aware of her identity through telepathy, summons her to his office and attempts to make her reveal the third spy, whose mind he is unable to penetrate.
 She tries to kill him with a hidden knife, but he turns it into a banana.

-To protect Cullen and save herself from torture, Jurgens commits suicide by ramming her head through a plate glass window and turning so that the broken edges slice open her jugular vein.
+To protect Cullen and save herself from torture, Jurgens commits suicide by ramming her head through a plate glass window and turning so that the broken edges cut her throat and pierce her eye.
 This act of free will marks the beginning of Flagg's downfall, as while he foresaw her assassination attempt and consequently thwarted it, he did not predict her suicide attempt and lost his chance to uncover Cullen.
-Enraged, he kicks her corpse around the office (decapitating it in the process) and later has Lloyd burn it.
+Enraged, he kicks her corpse around the office and later has Lloyd burn it.

 In the 1994 miniseries, Dayna was portrayed by Kellie Overbey.
 As the harem subplot was cut from this version, she is instead introduced in a relationship with a man named Mark when she is found by Redman's party.
 Mark later dies of appendicitis, depressing her, mixing her role with that of Perion from the novel.

 In the 2020 miniseries, Jurgens is played by Natalie Martinez.
 This version of Jurgens takes on characteristics of Susan Stern and Mark Zellman from the novel and retains her death scene, albeit toned down (stabbing herself in the neck with a broken bottle).